rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

         type: "snat"
 ```

-If we grep the output with our EgressIP, we can check several interesting things, two IPs are matching the external IP (EgressIP) as the logical IPs with the type SNAT (source Network Address Translation)
+If we grep the output with our EgressIP, we can see several interesting things: two IPs are matching the external IP (EgressIP) as the logical IPs with the type SNAT (Source Network Address Translation).

 * Let's check to whom correspond these logical IPs: